pierreforstmann/mos/README.md

     SYSSA@DB12>show errors
     No errors.

-The log procedure implements some code instrumention with DBMS_OUTPUT package to check what SQL statements are run.
+The log procedure implements some code instrumentation with DBMS_OUTPUT package to check what SQL statements are run.

 ### Creating the SADM account